zhqu1148980644/TMP/leetcode/90-Subsets-II.md

 2. ##### divide and conquer with sorting

 - Compared to `problem 78`, duplicate subsets needs to be removed in this problem.
-- lastsize represents the number of subsets has been added to the resulting vector in the last step, and only these subsets can be used to generate non-duplicate subsets.
+- `size` represents the starting index of newlly generated subsets in the last step, only newly added subsets can be merged with a duplicate number.
 - reference: https://leetcode-cn.com/problems/subsets-ii/solution/xiang-xi-tong-su-de-si-lu-fen-xi-duo-jie-fa-by-19/

 ```c++